coilysiren/py-sh/README.md

 # py-sh

-A binary for during your shell grunt work in python
+A binary for doing your shell grunt work in python

 ## Overview